HamzahKhan1/IP-Lookup-and-Ping-Sweep/README.md

 ## **Results**
 - Now that the script is executed, it will generate a list of IP addresses associated with the domain names and sub domain names on cisco.com.
 - Using Bash is a great way to automate the process of manually right clicking and viewing the page source or manually clicking on every link you can find.

+## **Notes**
+- Example pictures to follow.
+- Don't forget to give your script permissions, or else it won't be able to run.